PowerShell/Community-Blog/Posts/2021/09/Understanding Get-ACL and AD Drive Output.md

 PropagationFlags      : InheritOnly
 ```

-To resolve this GUID to a name we need to see where these GUID are stored.
+To resolve this GUID to a name we need to see where these GUIDs are stored.

 To get the list of *ObjectType* names, run the following PowerShell code